RedPenguin101/aoc2021/day04.md

 (first (sort-by #(time-to-win % cumulative-draws) boards))
 ```

-The reason I got rid of this is because I though it wasn't short circuiting on the time-to-win calculation.
+The reason I got rid of this is because I thought the slowness was due to it not short circuiting on the time-to-win calculation.
 But since part 2 _doesn't_ short circuit, and is just about as fast, that can't be it.

 So why is the plain sort-by so much slower than the reduce?
 Maybe the sort algorithm is calling `time-to-win` more than once on each board, where the reduce solution is calling it only once?
 So I think if I precalc the time to win and sort by that, I should avoid that problem: